pabl0ck/cfp-bap-lab/README.md

 This repository contains code accompanying:

-- Pablo Barros, *Extended, Modular Centralized Circumcentered Reflection Method*, to appear, 2025.
+- Pablo Barros, *Deep Centralization for the Circumcentered Reflection Method*, to appear, 2025.
 - R. Behling, Y. Bello-Cruz, A. N. Iusem, L. R. Santos, *On the Centralization of the Circumcentered Reflection Method*, Mathematical Programming, 205:337–371, 2024.

 Current focus: